MeganBaluch/mathjs/Blog1.md

 <h1>My First Experience with MathJS</h1>

-Upon looking through the repository a little bit, I thought mathjs seemed like a super useful library for being able to evaluate math equations in javascript code.
+Upon looking through the repository a little bit, I thought mathjs seemed like a super useful library for being able to evaluate math equations in JavaScript and Node.js.
+It has the ability to work with numbers, big numbers, complex numbers, units, and matrices in a simple way.
+It's open source and is updated regularly, at the time of this post, the last commit was 12 days ago.
+Josdejong is extremely active in the repository and is always there to help out newcomers.

 I first forked the repo from Josdejong and then cloned it into my local repository, I'm currently working on a branch called Blog